sayyad-julley/agentic-framework/agent-framework/WORKFLOW_VALIDATION.md

 **IF ANY ANSWER IS NO**: Response is INVALID.
 Return to Phase 3 and follow pattern-matcher workflow.

 **Final Validation Question**: Can you trace your response back to:
 1. Agent selection based on semantic matching?
+(OR Context7 docs loading → Web Search → LLM knowledge if no agent matched)
 2. Sub-agent selection based on query intent?
+(OR pattern discovery from Context7 docs/web search if no agent matched)
 3. Automatic AST pattern detection (using guides and automatic mental analysis)?
+(OR pattern analysis from Context7 docs/web search)
-4. Documentation from Context7 (or fallback)?
+4. Documentation from Context7 (loaded first), then Web Search (if Context7 fails), then LLM knowledge (final fallback)?
 5. Fix strategy from sub-agent markdown?
+(OR fix strategy from Context7 docs/web search/LLM knowledge if no agent matched)

-If you cannot trace your response to these sources, you have NOT used the complete agent framework workflow.
+If you cannot trace your response to these sources, you have NOT used the complete agent framework workflow (including fallback when no agents match).

 ---